pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 # Hosted Authenticate Service

-Pomerium's **Hosted Authenticate Service** provides a **Hosted Authenticate Service URL** and a **Hosted Identity Provider** you can use in your Pomerium configuration as an alternative to self-hosting these services.
+Pomerium v0.23.0 provides a **Hosted Authenticate Service**, which includes a **Hosted Authenticate Service URL** and a **Hosted Identity Provider** you can use in your Pomerium configuration as an alternative to self-hosting these services.

 The Hosted Authenticate Service is available for both open-source Pomerium Core and Enterprise users.